6 Must-See Family Friendly Activities in Myrtle Beach

 My husband and I love to travel.
 Before having kids, we went on a week long vacation every year.
 We have been to multiple countries including Jamaica, Mexico, St. Thomas, Barbados, Antigua, Bahamas, and more – sometimes to an all-inclusive resort and reaching others on a cruise ship.
 Like most other things, vacations changed a bit after our boys were born.
 In the beginning, we thought we would alternate a couple’s trip with a family trip.
 That worked for a few years but now our boys like looking forward to and going on vacation, and we like taking them to see new places.

-This year’s trip was to Myrtle Beach, South Carolina.
+This year, we made the 14.5 hour drive to Myrtle Beach, South Carolina.

 We had gorgeous weather, but it wasn’t warm enough to spend hours each day at the outdoor pool or swimming in the ocean so we had to find other things to do.
 Here are our six must-see family friendly activities in Myrtle Beach!